-To refresh the displayed progress, select the refresh button in the upper-right part of the screen on the ISM GUI.
+To refresh the displayed progress, select the [Refresh] button on the upper-right of the screen on the ISM GUI.

 The progress can also be checked from the "Task" screen.
 The task type is "Collecting Maintenance Data."

 When the collection is complete, the Status icon becomes "Complete" and you can download the data.